MicrosoftDocs/windows-powershell-docs/docset/windows/failoverclusters/disable-clusterstoragespacesdirect.md

 This command gets the cluster named Contoso19-C2.production.contoso.com by using the **Get-Cluster** cmdlet.
 The command passes that cluster to the current cmdlet by using the pipeline operator.
-That cmdlet rnables Storage Spaces Direct on the cluster.
+That cmdlet enables Storage Spaces Direct on the cluster.

 ## PARAMETERS